 Navitus is monitoring for current and any future nationwide drug shortages and pharmacy supply chain issues due to COVID-19.
 They will work with members and pharmacies to make sure needed medications are available for members.

 Most health plans offer telehealth services to diagnose and treat common illnesses or conditions.
-Telehealth is ideal if you have a common illness and wish to limit your interaction with others during the COVID-19 outbreak.
+Telehealth is ideal if you have a common illness and wish to limit your interaction with others during the COVID-19 pandemic.

 Not only is telehealth fast and affordable, it’s available to most members without any out of pocket costs.
-The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) allows for telehealth servies to be covered under a High Deductible Health Plan (HDHP) before the deductible is met for plan years 2020 and 2021.
+The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) allows for telehealth services to be covered under a High Deductible Health Plan (HDHP) before the deductible is met for plan years 2020 and 2021.
 For more information, see Telehealth Options.

 Many health plans also offer a 24-hour Nurseline.
 A Nurseline may be useful to determine what type of care is most appropriate for your symptoms.
 For more information, see Health Plan Contact Information.